zonak/grunt-ftp-deploy/README.md

 }
 ```

-Please note that when defining paths for sources, destionstaions, exclusions e.t.c they need to be defined having the root of the project as a reference point.
+Please note that when defining paths for sources, destinations, exclusions e.t.c they need to be defined having the root of the project as a reference point.

 The parameters in our configuration are: